-We may choose to close your BNZ KiwiSaver investment if it has nothing in it (a zero balance) or you are over your KiwiSaver Retirement Age and have less than \$1,000 in your investment.
-We will give you prior notice before we do this.
+Your BNZ KiwiSaver investment may be closed if it has nothing in it (a zero balance) or you are over your KiwiSaver Retirement Age and have less than \$1,000 in your investment.
+You will be given prior notice before this is done.